Developing Small Molecules to Target Gene Regulatory Proteins in Cancer

 Biological and Mechanistic Probing

 Epigenetic proteins, classified as readers, writers and erasers, recognize, make, and remove histone modifications, respectively.
-These modifications can cause chromatin remodeling that can result in genomic instability, one of the hallmarks of cancer.
+These modifications can cause chromatin remodeling that can result in sustained proliferation, one of the hallmarks of cancer.
 Using chemical tools such as inhibitors and degraders, these proteins can be probed for further biological understanding of their role in cancer with the hopes of creating novel therapies.